Japanese swords in fiction: Sakabatō

 The sakabatō (逆刃刀) is a type of katana from Rurouni Kenshin, wielded by Himura Kenshin.
 It is a "reverse-edge sword", translated in the English-language dub as a "reverse blade sword".
 Some companies have created true replicas of the sakabatō.

 The sharpened edge is the inward curved, longer side of the blade – the opposite of a standard katana – making it extremely difficult to kill an opponent; it generally knocks the wielder's enemies "senseless" rather than killing them.
 The only way for the sakabatō to cut is to rotate the hilt by 180 degrees within the hand, thus holding the sword backwards.
-The sakabatō symbolises Kenshin's oath not to kill again.
+The sakabatō symbolizes Kenshin's oath not to kill again.

 Video games

 Video games also provide frequent appearances of the katana, most with unique characteristics.
 Kaede, the protagonist of the arcade series The Last Blade, Yoshimitsu, the well known ninja from Tekken, and Mitsurugi, the Japanese samurai from the Soul series also wield Katana as their default weapons.
 Katana frequently appear in role-playing video games, such as some Elder Scrolls games like Morrowind, Oblivion, Skyrim or Neverwinter Nights, as weapons; often faster than a longsword yet less powerful.
 The browser video game Touken Ranbu developed by Nitroplus and DMM Games involves the player assuming the role of a sage who has the power to bring historical katana to life.
-One of the recent appearances of the katana in another video game series is in Left 4 Dead 2, a game made by Valve.
-Team Fortress 2, another Valve game, also features an unlockable katana, called The Half-Zatoichi.
+One of the more recent appearances of the katana in another video game series is in Left 4 Dead 2, a game made by Valve.
+Team Fortress 2, another Valve game, also features an unlockable katana called the Half-Zatoichi.
 The name comes from the fictional Japanese swordsman Zatoichi.
 In Final Fantasy VII, the character Sephiroth wields a very long katana.
 Other games in the Final Fantasy series include a sword called the Masamune, apparently named after the famous Japanese swordsmith.
 In Ninja Gaiden, protagonist Ryu Hayabusa wields two legendary Japanese swords, the Dragon Sword, a katana which was carved from a Dragon's fang, and the Blade of the Archfiend, a Tachi which was forged from a cursed meteorite.
 In the Devil May Cry series, Sparda, the father of protagonist Dante, who is a legendary demon weaponsmith, designed one of his masterpieces Yamato after a traditional Japanese katana, which is then wielded by Dante's twin brother Vergil, who is a master of Iaijutsu.

 In the three video games based on the 2D animated French television show Code Lyoko (Get Ready to Virtualize!, Quest for Infinity, and Fall of X.A.N.A.)
 Ulrich Stern utilizes his saber to slice and dice monsters.